 3 AAC 306.745.
 Standardized scales.

-A marijuana establishment shall use registered scales in compliance with AS 45.75.080, (Weights and Measures Act).
+A marijuana establishment shall use registered scales in compliance with AS 45.75.080 (Weights and Measures Act).
 A marijuana establishment shall

-(1) maintain registration and inspection reports of scales registered under AS

-45.75.080 and 17 AAC 90.920 - 17 AAC 90.935; and

-(2) upon request by the board or the director, provide a copy of the registration and inspection reports of the registered scales to the board or the director for review.
+- (1) maintain registration and inspection reports of scales registered under AS 45.75.080 and 17 AAC 90.920 17 AAC 90.935; and - (2) upon request by the board or the director, provide a copy of the registration and inspection reports of the registered scales to the board or the director for review.

 3 AAC 306.750.
-Transportation. (a) A marijuana establishment shall transport marijuana as follows:

-(1) a marijuana cultivation facility may transport marijuana to another marijuana cultivation facility, a marijuana product manufacturing facility, a marijuana testing facility, or a retail marijuana store;

-(2) a marijuana product manufacturing facility may transport a marijuana product to another marijuana product manufacturing facility, a marijuana testing facility, or a marijuana retail store;

-(3) a marijuana testing facility may transport marijuana or a marijuana product to the facility from which it received the marijuana or another marijuana testing facility;
+Transportation.

-(4) a retail marijuana store may transport marijuana or a marijuana product to another retail marijuana store.

-(b) A marijuana establishment from which a shipment of marijuana or marijuana product originates is responsible for preparing, packaging, and securing the marijuana or marijuana product during shipment, for recording the transfer in the marijuana inventory tracking system, and for preparing the transport manifest.
-An individual transporting marijuana in compliance with this section shall have a marijuana handler permit required under 3 AAC 306.700.

-(c) When marijuana or a marijuana product is transported, the marijuana establishment that originates the transport shall use the marijuana inventory tracking system to record the type, amount and weight of marijuana or marijuana product being transported, the name of the transporter, the time of departure and expected delivery, and the make, model, and license plate number of the transporting vehicle.
-A complete printed transport manifest on a form prescribed by the board must be kept with the marijuana or marijuana product at all times.

-(d) During transport, the marijuana or marijuana product must be in a sealed package or container and in a locked, safe, and secure storage compartment in the vehicle transporting the marijuana or marijuana product.
+- (a) Marijuana or a marijuana product may only be transported to a licensed marijuana establishment by a licensee or an agent or employee of a licensee. - (b) A marijuana establishment from which a shipment of marijuana or marijuana product originates is responsible for preparing, packaging, and securing the marijuana or marijuana product during shipment, for recording the transfer in the marijuana inventory tracking system, and for preparing the transport manifest.
+An individual transporting marijuana in compliance with this section shall have a marijuana handler permit required under 3 AAC 306.700. - (c) When marijuana or a marijuana product is transported, the marijuana establishment that originates the transport shall use the marijuana inventory tracking system to record the type, amount and weight of marijuana or marijuana product being transported, the name of the transporter, the time of departure and expected delivery, and the make, model, and license plate number of the transporting vehicle.
+A complete printed transport manifest on a form prescribed by the board must be kept with the marijuana or marijuana product at all times. - (d) During transport, the marijuana or marijuana product must be in a sealed package or container and in a locked, safe, and secure storage compartment in the vehicle transporting the marijuana or marijuana product.
 The sealed package may not be opened during transport.
 A vehicle transporting marijuana or a marijuana product must travel directly from the shipping marijuana establishment to the receiving marijuana establishment, and may not make unnecessary stops in between except to deliver or pick up marijuana or a marijuana product at another licensed marijuana establishment.

-(e) When a marijuana establishment receives marijuana or a marijuana product transported in compliance with this section, the recipient of the shipment shall use the marijuana inventory tracking system to report the type, amount, and weight of marijuana or marijuana product received.
-The recipient shall refuse to accept any shipment of marijuana or marijuana product that is not accompanied by the transport manifest.

-(f) A marijuana establishment shall keep records of all marijuana or marijuana products shipped from or received at that marijuana establishment as required under 3 AAC 306.755.
+- (e) When a marijuana establishment receives marijuana or a marijuana product transported in compliance with this section, the recipient of the shipment shall use the marijuana inventory tracking system to report the type, amount, and weight of marijuana or marijuana product received.
+The recipient shall refuse to accept any shipment of marijuana or marijuana product that is not accompanied by the transport manifest. - (f) A marijuana establishment shall keep records of all marijuana or marijuana products shipped from or received at that marijuana establishment as required under 3 AAC 306.755.